LSSTDESC/libradtranpy/docs/introduction.rst

 airmass parameter
 ~~~~~~~~~~~~~~~~~
-The airmass parameter is translated in solar zenith angle.
+The airmass parameter is translated in solar zenith angle for ``libRadtran``.

 Precipitable water vapor